120g Plant-Based Protein Meal Plan for Women

 • 1 tbsp almond butter

-Protein powder is simply a convenient way to increase intake when meals alone don’t quite reach daily targets.
-You can also explore other plant sources in High‑Protein Plant‑Based Foods.
+Protein powder is simply a convenient way to increase intake when meals alone don't quite reach daily targets.
+Explore other plant sources in High-Protein Plant-Based Foods.

 • Brown rice